jacksbox/jquery.cForm/README.md

 If you want to change a form-value by JavaScript, change the value of the original element and use the jQuery function `.trigger('change')` on the changed element: the connected cForm element will than be updated automatically.

+Calling `updateAttributes` on a cForm-Select field will check the original select field for changed attributes (e.g. disabled) and update them on the cForm-Select.

+Additionaly there is a `cFormChanged` Event which will be fired when a cForm-Element was changed.

 ## List of default templates